-- A. Children of the same sex will be assigned a bedroom unless more than five (5) years apart. - B. Children of the opposite sex will be assigned separate bedrooms. - C. Adults and children will not be required to share a bedroom. - D. Live-in aides will be assigned a separate bedroom - E. Single-person families will be assigned one (1) bedroom in the family communities and an efficiency apartment in the buildings designated for persons who are elderly persons with disabilities.
+- Children of the same sex will be assigned a bedroom unless more than five (5) years apart. - B. Children of the opposite sex will be assigned separate bedrooms. - C. Adults and children will not be required to share a bedroom. - Live-in aides will be assigned a separate bedroom.
+Only one additional bedroom will be allowed for a live-in aide. - E. Single-person families will be assigned one (1) bedroom in the family communities and an efficiency apartment in the buildings designated for persons who are elderly persons with disabilities.